RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     ![Business Central Decision Table Columns Action Data Finish]({% image_path business-central-decision-table-columns-action-data-finish.png %}){:width="800px"}

-17. Click on the _Save_ button to save the decision table.
+14. Click on the _Save_ button to save the decision table.

+#### Writing the business rules

-18. Go back to your `Model` tab.
+1. Go back to your `Model` tab.
 You are now going to add the actual constraints and actions, i.e. the actual rules.
 Looking at our requirements, the first constraint is defined as:

     _For a standard customer, and a dispute amount between 0 and 100, the risk is low._

     There are 4 levels of risk: low, medium, high and very-high.
 You will define these risk-levels as integers: 1,2,3, and 4.

-19. Click on the button Insert and select append row from the dropdown menu.
+2. Click on the button Insert and select append row from the dropdown menu.

      ![Business Central Decision Table Columns Action Data Finish Model]({% image_path business-central-decision-table-append-row.png %}){:width="800px"}

-20. Click on the _Description_ cell of the new row and type "_Standard customer low risk_".
+3. Click on the _Description_ cell of the new row and type "_Standard customer low risk_".
 Use the following values for the other columns:

      - Description:`Standard customer low risk`{{copy}}
      - Status:`Standard`{{copy}}